-In other words, make sure the checking account you link to the CD when funding, is a checking account you intend to keep open for the term of the CD, as CFSB is not flexible on this point.
+In other words, make sure the checking account you link to the Premier Savings account when funding is a checking account you intend to keep open, as CFSB is not flexible on this point.

 While CFSB’s position on PODs has changed, their stance on trust or business remains the same – “No, we do not offer trust or business accounts.”

 While the FAQ page provides many answers, more detailed information can be found in the Terms and Conditions of Your Account document.
-As always, it’s prudent to thoroughly read all disclosures and available information before committing.
+Although it’s not the most exciting reading, thoroughly reading all the disclosures before making a commitment is necessary.

-As an internet bank, Colorado Federal Savings Bank is able to offer all its Savings and CD products to all US citizens (18 years or older).
-In the past, CFSB's headquarters in Greenwood Village also provided a brick and mortar office for customers who banked locally.
-This has changed: all accounts can only be opened online, with all other transactions also done online.
+As an internet bank, Colorado Federal Savings Bank is able to offer all its Savings and CD products online to all US citizens (18 years or older).
+Although CFSB's headquarters in Greenwood Village used to serve as a brick-and-mortar branch for local customers, that is no longer the case.
+All transactions, including opening new accounts, must be done online.

-Colorado Federal Savings Bank has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 0.78% (excellent), based on September 30, 2016 data.
-In the past year, CFSB has increased its total non-brokered deposits by $465.61 million, an excellent annual growth rate of 41.95%.
+Colorado Federal Savings Bank has an overall health rating of "B+" at DepositAccounts.com, with a Texas Ratio of 0.66% (excellent), based on June 30, 2017 data.
+CFSB has excellent capitalization level (11.75%), the result of hold $1.74 billion in assets with $204.01 million equity.
 Please refer to our financial overview of Colorado Federal Savings Bank (FDIC Certificate # 33111) for more details.